mattermost/docs/source/onboard/cloud-groups.rst

 Synchronizing Teams and Channels
 --------------------------------

 For new users, default teams and channels will be added when they log in for the first time.
-For existing users, default teams and channels will be added after the next scheduled AD/LDAP sychronization.
+For existing users, default teams and channels will be added after the next scheduled AD/LDAP synchronization.

-It may take a few seconds to load all team and channel memberships for a user depending on the number of teams and channels the group is defaulted to.
+It may take a few seconds to load all team and channel memberships for a user, depending on the number of teams and channels the group is defaulted to.
 In our testing, it took 6 seconds for an organization with 200,000 users and 30,000 linked groups.

 .. note::
    Users are not removed from the team or channel on subsequent synchronizations of the AD/LDAP groups.
 Users will need to be manually removed from the team or channel per the existing functionality.
 They will not be re-added if they were manually removed or removed themselves.
 To manage a team or private channel membership with synchronized groups, please see `this documentation <https://docs.mattermost.com/deployment/ldap-group-constrained-team-channel.html>`_.